 Answers to Your Questions

-We provide children fleeing abuse and/or neglect with basic necessities, such as clothing, bedding, hygiene products, and emergency food and medical supplies.
-We also offer life-skill development and education programs.
+We provide children fleeing abuse and neglect with basic necessities such as clothing, bedding, personal hygiene products, emergency food, and medical supplies.
+We also offer a variety of long-term programs to support children and families throughout their healing process.

 What is the Sponsor-a-Child in Crisis Program?

-A: The Sponsor-a-Child in Crisis Program (AKA The Wish Tag Program) helps children that have endured recent traumatic events to receive toys and other items needed for their transition to safety.
-It also helps children who are in crisis situations to receive items they need to survive (e.g. clothing, food, blankets, infant formula, etc.)
+A: The Sponsor a Child in Crisis Program (AKA The Wish Tag Program), helps children who have endured recent traumatic events to receive toys and other items needed for their transition to safety.
+It also helps children in crisis to gain the items they require to survive (e.g., clothing, food, blankets, infant formula, diapers, and more).

 Where can I pick up a Sponsor-a-Child in Crisis Wish Tag?

-A: Current Wish Tag locations are listed on our Facebook page and is updated daily.
-If a business runs out of Wish Tags, we will update the post to reflect such.
-When we restock a business with Wish Tags, we will again update the post.
+A: Wish Tag locations are posted on our Facebook page and are updated daily.
+If a business runs out of Wish Tags, we will update the most recent post to reflect such.
+When we restock a business with Wish Tags, we will update the post again.

 What is the suggested amount to spend on each child?

-A. On average, individuals will choose to spend $100 or more on a child-in-crisis to fully sponsor their Wish Tag.
-Remember, the items you purchase are not only giving children toys for Christmas but also providing them with the items they need to remain with their non-abusive family member and out of the foster care system.
+A: On average, individuals will choose to spend $100 or more on a child in crisis to sponsor their Wish Tag fully.
+Remember, the items you purchase do more than give children toys for Christmas.
+Your gifts will provide children with the items they need to remain with their non-abusive family members and out of the foster care system.

 What is an Urgent Needs Wish Tag?